Grant Terms & Conditions

 Educational scholarships;

-Sponsorships or donations that benefit another organizations;
+Sponsorships or donations that benefit another organization(s);

 Establishment of a foundation, permanent trust, or long-term interest-bearing account;